Keeping your finances in check is critical for any business.

 What is bookkeeping?

-Bookkeeping is the process that you use as a business to keep track of all your financial comings and goings.
+Bookkeeping is a process that you use as a business to keep track of all your financial comings and goings.

-But what is a bookkeeping definition in more detail?
+But what is the bookkeeping definition in more detail?

 A bookkeeper is a person responsible for recording, managing and providing financial information for a business.